rikutakei/blog_source/content/post/vim/vim_post_part1.md

 ---
-title: "Vim Post Part 1: Getting Around Vim"
+title: "Vim Post Part 1: Modes of Vim and How to Exit Vim"
 date: 2018-05-01T20:19:24+12:00
 author: "Riku Takei"
 categories: ["Vim"]